bittrance/kubernetes-experiments/gateway-api-cilium/README.md

 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.2.1/experimental-install.yaml
 ```

 We can now install Cilium.
 This takes a few minutes before everything is up and running.
+We also activate ALPN to get working HTTP/2 (and GRPC, though we do not test those in this experiment).

 ```bash
 helm repo add cilium https://helm.cilium.io/